Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 2 words: **backwards compatibility**.

-See, the PE format was designed *as an extension* of the old DOS MZ and NE format, and back then, PE was a *new kid on the block*, and DOS loaders back then would freak out when they user attempted to run a PE `.exe` on DOS.
+See, the PE format was designed *as an extension* of the old DOS MZ and NE format, and back then, PE was a *new kid on the block*.
+Both the old NE and PE formats ended with a `.exe` extension, so whenever a user attempted to run a PE `.exe` on MS-DOS, the DOS loaders would freak out, generating random bugs.
 So, in order to not make the DOS loaders freak out when they see a PE executable, they required *every* PE file contain this DOS stub:

 ```c
 This program cannot be run in DOS mode
 ```

-So if a DOS loader (or a user in DOS) tries to execute the file, they don't crash or hang; instead, they immediately see this message in the console:
+So that if a DOS loader (or a user in DOS) tries to execute the file, they don't crash or hang; instead, they immediately see this message in the console:

 ![This program cannot be run in DOS mode](/assets/images/pefileformat/dosheader/loader.png)